 It may seem a bit far-fetched, but according to senior Chris Tucker, using a quill is the way to go in terms of writing.
 “I feel like I just came out of the world of Harry Potter.
 I use my quill to write messages to friends and send them with an owl,” said Tucker.
 In all seriousness, using this in the middle of class will probably make you stand out.
 It’ll certainly attract the attention of fellow Potterheads as well as the rare pen connoisseur.

 Sometimes you just have to resort to using colored pencils if you run out of other writing tools.
 Every student should have some for that obscure craft assignment we all get.
 Even if you don’t like to color, you can always use them for throwing at those annoying kids in class who always interrupt the professor.
+Can’t hurt to have an addition to your art supplies cabinet wither.

 At some point, most students will have to use a sharpie to write the name of their classes on the top of notebooks and folders.
 I can definitely attest to this, because I have a large stack of less than half filled notebooks with class titles on top.
 Always keep one handy because you’ll never know when you get the chance to draw on a snoozing classmate.